Things to Do in Kent

 Port Lympne Reserve

-See lions, tigers, rhinos and gorillas at home at Port Lympne, a wild animal park that’s part of the Aspinall Foundation’s conservation programme.
-A safari experience gives you the chance to ride on an open-sided safari vehicle through an area of grassland where plains animals, including zebra and giraffe, wander freely.
-It also has a Dinosaur Forest with life-sized dinosaur models.
+See lions, tigers, rhinos and gorillas at Port Lympne, a wild animal park that’s part of the Aspinall Foundation’s conservation programme.
+A safari experience gives you the chance to ride on an open-sided safari vehicle through grassland where animals, including zebra and giraffe, wander freely.
+It also has a Dinosaur Forest with life-sized models.

 Bodiam Castle